Schertz style class invariants for higher degree CM fields: Numerical examples

 \subsection{Real example with a ramified level}

 The following example illustrates Theorem~\ref {th:realramified} for getting class invariants with real class polynomials.
 We will use the level $N=2$.
-Let $K = \Q (x)$ be the primitive non-cyclic CM field with $x$ a root of $X^4 + 18 X^2 + 68$ over the real subfield $K_0 = \Q (\sqrt {13})$, and consider again the maximal order $\Oc = \OK$.
-Then the left and right members in \eqref {eq:exactcl} are again trivial, the group $\Dg$ is isomorphic to the class group of $K$ and cyclic of order~$8$, whereas $\Cg_{\OK, \Phi} (1)$ is cyclic of order~$4$ according to~\texttt {cmh}.
-So it is isomorphic to the subgroup of $\Cl (\OK)$ generated by the class of $17 \OK + (x-4) \OK$.
+Let $K = \Q (x)$ be the non-Galois quartic CM field with $x$ a root of $X^4 + 18 X^2 + 68$, which has real subfield $K_0 = \Q (\sqrt {13})$, where $\sqrt{13} = x^2+9$.
+Consider again the maximal order $\Oc = \OK$.
+The hypothesis \eqref{eq:cchyp} in Theorem~\ref{th:realramified} holds by Proposition~\ref{prop:cchyp}\eqref{it:ccg2}.

 The real subfield of the reflex field is $\Krzero = \Q (\omegar)$ with $\omegar = \frac {1 + \sqrt {17}}{2}$, with again the usual embedding taking a positive real square root.
-Using \texttt {cmh} and RECIP again, we show that we have the following Igusa class polynomial for~$K$:
+Using CMH and RECIP again with the function~$i_1$, we obtain the following Igusa class polynomial for~$K$:

 {

 }

 The prime~$2$ is inert in $K_0 / \Q$ and ramified in $K / K_0$.
 Let $\omega = \frac{x^2+10}{2} = \frac{1 + \sqrt{13}}{2}\in K$, which generates~$K_0$.
 We fix the initial form as